 Yesterday I had a moment of self-revelation.
 I looked in the mirror and realised; I had become that girl.

-But I’m too far down this road to turn back now, so why not go one step further?
-I will now become that single girl who blogs on valentines day because it’s not like she has anything else to do.
+But I also realised that I’m WAY too far down this road to turn back now, so why not go one step further?
+I will now become that single girl who blogs on Valentines day because, well, it’s not like she has anything else to do.

 Is it just me or are single Christian girls crazy?